chchiuleroy/web-api-cache/README.md

 # web-api-cache
-using flask, flask-caching &amp; db build a web-api in windows server
+Using flask, flask-caching &amp; db build a web-api in windows server due to decrease querying time and computing power.